Biodegradable Rubbish: How Long Does Trash Really Take To Disappear?

 Most of our focus should be on plastic (I believe) as they cause huge, long lasting damage to plant and sea life.

-You should look out for the word compostable also when buying plastic bags or packaging.
+You should look out for the word compostable also when buying plastic bags or sustainable packaging.

 See our blog on organic waste recycling and biogas.